Book 2 - Part 4: Binding Evil - Chapter One

 “Thanks for asking, Ed.
 He’s doing just great.
 It’s like every day he gets a little bit better and a little stronger.
 He really is coming along far better than I expected.
 His therapist has said the same thing.”

 “Is, or has he come to grips with Mark’s death?
-I mean, he was every bit as close to him and he is with you.”
+I mean, he was every bit as close to him as he is with you.”

 “I know.
 We went to one psych session a week after he was out of the hospital.
 Stevie is fine, and the counselor said that for fifteen, he carried an abundance of maturity inside himself.